OSVehicle Tabby

 Tabby is an open source platform for vehicles by OSVehicle.
 The project is released under Creative Commons BY-SA license and the CAD files can be downloaded from the official website, last release was in May 2015.
 The chassis can be assembled in less than 45 minutes and is able to carry two to four passengers.

 History

-OSVehicle was founded by Macedonian Francisco Liu, who former cooperated with Cagiva, Husqvarna und Giorgetto Giugiaro.
+OSVehicle was founded by Macedonian Francisco Liu, who had previously cooperated with Cagiva, Husqvarna and Giorgetto Giugiaro.
 Liu developed the framework of the car together with Italian mechanical engineer Ampelio Macchi who had been 51 times world champion as a motorbike racer.

 10 different models were assembled live for the first time on 10 October 2013 at the Italian car fair Maker Faire di Roma to demonstrate the various possible applications.

 The first model "Urban Taddy" designed by the official OSVehicle design-partner Marco Borge was presented on 5.
 November 2013 at the motorbike faire EICMA.

 OSVehicle was rebranded on its 4th anniversary 2014 to Open Motors.

 To meet higher requirements the platform was redesigned as Tabby EVO in 2015.